Take back control of one's relationships

 Absolutely yes:

-• They give me space
+• They leave me space

-• They taught me to trust in love again
+• They taught me to trust in love again.

 • Good communication